 Scientists consider sleeping an essential process for rest and repair.
 At night, we close our eyes and drift off to sleep, allowing our subconscious to take over.
-During this time, our brains undergo significant threat assessment over the stress of the day and focus efforts on healing and energy restoration.
+During this time, our brains undergo significant threat assessments over the stress of the day and focus efforts on healing and energy restoration.
 Additionally, sleep helps boost your immune system and fight off infection.
-You might think of sleep as a peaceful activity, but it’s actually quite an active time – complete with building and repairing and information retention.
+You might think of sleep as a peaceful activity, but it’s actually quite an active time – complete with building repair and information retention.

 From Eyes Shut to Wide Awake